mesfind/bioinfo-python/_episodes/01-intro.md

 > > {: .python}
 > {: .solution} -->
 >
-> > <!-- ## R Solution
+> > <!--## R Solution
 > > ~~~
 > > seq <- 'GACTTAATGGGCAATAGGCAAGCACTTGAAAAAGATGCCAACGACATGAAAACACAAGA
 > > ???
 > > ~~~
 > > {: .python}
-> {: .solution} -->
+> {: .solution}-->
 {: .challenge}

 There are a lot of blogs and articles comparing R and Python.
 Many of these comparisons (like this [infographic](https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis#gs.3P0PoiY)) do not tell you which is "better".
 That's because this is up to you.
 It really depends on what you're trying to do.
 Typically for a lot of bioinformatics projects, you will find yourself needing to know both.
 This is simply because many of the very useful tools for working with biological data are written in a variety of languages.
 Thus, it is up to the researcher to interact with them and develop cohesive pipelines for data curation and analysis.

 # Getting Started with Python

-For this class we will primarily use Jupyter notebooks or the interactive interpreter.

 ## Interactive Interpeter

 You can run python in various tools.
 Perhaps the most straightforward is to use the interactive Python interpreter.
 To enter the Python console, simple open a terminal window and type `python`.
+[In Mac OS X, it is sometimes good to use `pythonw` which is required if you want to use any Python function that requires opening new windows (e.g., plotting).]

 ```
 $ python